On reform, Europe asks Greece to go where many fear to tread

 While euro zone leaders deflect cries of double standards by insisting the tough measures are justified to rescue Greece from collapse, such jibes underline how uneven reform has been in the 19-member currency area since its launch in 1999.

-While she has balanced Germany's budget for the first time since 1969, Angela Merkel faces regular criticism that she has done little in a decade in power to modernize the bloc's biggest economy since taking over from Gerhard Schroeder, voted out in 2005 after introducing a raft of painful labor reforms.
+While she has balanced Germany's budget for the first time since 1969, Angela Merkel faces regular criticism that she has done little in a decade in power to modernise the bloc's biggest economy since taking over from Gerhard Schroeder, voted out in 2005 after introducing a raft of painful labour reforms.

 The demands made on Athens to win a new bail-out worth up to 86 billion euros would, if implemented, transform the Greek economy from the bad boy of Europe into a reform poster-child.